ESC

 [1] (202) 349-8598

-Cabinet appointed by the president with the advice and consent of the Senate; also includes the vice president; the Council of Chiefs consists of chiefs from each of the states who advise the president on issues concerning traditional laws, customs, and their relationship to the constitution and laws of Palau
+Cabinet appointed by the president with the advice and consent of the Senate; also includes the vice president; the Council of Chiefs consists of chiefs from each of the states who advise the president on issues concerning traditional laws, customs, and their relationship to the constitution and laws

-chief of state
+Chief of state

-President Surangel WHIPPS Jr. (since 21 January 2021)
+President Surangel WHIPPS, Jr. (since 21 January 2021)

-election results
+Election results

-2024: Surangel WHIPPS, Jr. elected president in second round; percent of vote - Surangel WHIPPS, Jr. (independent) 57.7%, Tommy REMENGESAU (independent) 42.1%, other 0.2% 2020: Surangel WHIPPS, Jr. elected president in second round; percent of vote - Surangel WHIPPS, Jr. (independent) 56.7%, Raynold OILUCH (independent) 43.3%
+<em><br>2024: </em>Surangel WHIPPS, Jr. elected president in second round; percent of vote - Surangel WHIPPS, Jr. (independent) 57.7%, Tommy REMENGESAU (independent) 42.1%, other 0.2% <br><br><em>2020: </em>Surangel WHIPPS, Jr. elected president in second round; percent of vote - Surangel WHIPPS, Jr. (independent) 56.7%, Raynold OILUCH (independent) 43.3%

-head of government
+Head of government

-President Surangel WHIPPS Jr. (since 21 January 2021)
+President Surangel WHIPPS, Jr. (since 21 January 2021)

-note: the president is both chief of state and head of government
+<strong>note:</strong> the president is both chief of state and head of government

-light blue with a large yellow disk shifted slightly to the hoist side; the blue color represents the ocean, the disk represents the moon; Palauans consider the full moon to be the optimum time for human activity; it is also considered a symbol of peace, love, and tranquility
+<strong>description:</strong> light blue with a large yellow disk to the left side<br><br><strong>meaning:</strong> blue stands for the ocean, and the disk for the moon, which is considered a symbol of peace, love, and tranquility

 presidential republic in free association with the US